plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 ## Dharma music

 For Thay, music and poetry were an important part of the practice.
 We did not have any English practice songs when I first came to Plum Village.
 Thay encouraged all his students to write Dharma songs.
 At first we thought we could never write a song but somehow Thay managed to water that seed in us.
 The first song I wrote was before I ordained as a nun.
 It came to me as I was washing dishes in the small, low sink that we had in the kitchen of.
 It was “Breathe and you know that you are alive.”
 Thay had been teaching the Anapanasatti Sutta.
-When I look at this song, I see that Thay must have taught this sutta in a very colourful and poetic way and I had already heard about Great Master Bamboo Forest (Truc Lam Dai Si) of the thirteenth century who told his disciples, “Whenever I pick something up, it is always new”, and that’s what gave rise to the last line of the song.
+When I look at this song, I see that Thay must have taught this sutta in a very colourful and poetic way and I had already heard about Great Master Bamboo Forest (Truc Lam Dai Si) of the thirteenth century who told his disciples, “Whenever I pick something up, it is always new,” and that’s what gave rise to the last line of the song.

 ## Taking care of the brothers